CarlosMChica/easyrecycleradapters/README.md

 Here's an example of basic use:

-Extend from CommonRecyclerAdapter and provide a type for the data that is used on this particular adapter.
+Extend from CommonRecyclerAdapter and provide a type for the data used on this particular adapter.
-Inflate the custom view for each item that is contained on this particular adapter.
+Inflate the custom view for each item that is contained on the adapter.
 Bind each custom view with its data.

 ```java